realbig/ambassador-docs/api.md

 &nbsp;

+User metadata is distinct from the standard set of user data supported directly by WP REST API.
+Metadata are custom fields defined as user extensions to support the Ambassador Systems website’s unique functions such as linking between users and scoring user’s usage for the LAL (Lead Allocation Logic) system.

 In order to update user metadata, you will need to use a curl request.
 Whether you use a library to do this or a direct bash command does not matter.
 What matters is that you send the proper headers, ping the correct endpoint, and send the correct data.
 Let's break this down into those 3 sections.

 ### <a name="update-user-metadata-header"></a>Send Proper Header